PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 19:23:06
+Last updated: 2024-04-05 19:23:39
-Random Quote: Robin: "You mean the whiny, bottomless pit of neediness?
-He was bugging me so I spiked his echinacea tea with codeine."Ted: "You would be a great mom." - Ted Mosby
+Random Quote: Your car's gonna be fine, this is the best auto-shop around.
+Look at this certificate, one of the mechanics here...[reads the certificate]...finished a 64 ounce steak. - Ted Mosby